AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/steering-options/keya-motor.md

 title = "Steering with Keya motor" linkTitle = "Keya motor" weight = 7
+description = "Guide for installing and using the Keya motorized steering wheel.
+Includes ordering information, wiring diagrams, adapter types, and links to templates and firmware for integration with AgOpenGPS."
 +++

 You can use this as a guide for installation: